openantz/antz/README.md

 <a href="https://github.com/openantz/antz/archive/linux.zip">DOWNLOAD - Linux app and source</a> branch: linux

-Command overview 'cheatsheet.txt' is in the app 'doc' folder.
+Command 'cheatsheet.txt' and LICENSE.txt is in the app 'doc' folder.

-Doc folder also contains release notes, LICENSE.txt and links to other resources.

 See <a href="https://github.com/openantz/antz/wiki">Wiki - Developer Guide</a> for dev docs.